ETO Logo

 For each cluster, the RC Dataset includes a variety of metadata generated using the MAC metadata of the articles in the cluster.

-Some of the cluster-level metadata is created through relatively simple operations over the article-level metadata - for example, counting the number of articles in a cluster with a certain characteristic, or calculating the average or most prevalent value of a metadata field within the cluster.
+Some of the cluster-level metadata is created through relatively simple operations over the article-level metadata - for example, counting the number of articles in a cluster with authors from a certain organization, or calculating the average age of articles within a cluster using each article's publication date.
 In straightforward cases like these, the process used to create the metadata is described above.
 In other cases, more complex operations are needed.

 Map coordinates

 Each cluster is assigned coordinates in a 2D space containing every other cluster in the dataset, with clusters that cite each other more often positioned closer together.
 These coordinates are approximations.
-Technically, the “location” of a cluster has thousands of dimensions - one for each other cluster in the map, representing the degree of citation connection between those two clusters.
+Technically, the "location" of a cluster has thousands of dimensions - one for each cluster in the map, where each new dimension is mathematically needed to accurately represent a cluster’s "distance" (or degree of citation connection) from the other clusters.
 That means the distances between clusters can’t be perfectly represented in two-dimensional space; 2D visualizations like the Map of Science can only approximate these distances.

 To generate 2D coordinates for the clusters, we create a graph from the intercluster citation counts for every cluster in the dataset, then process the graph with the DRL algorithm (implemented in igraph), generating several candidate 2D layouts.
 Across these layouts, clusters that share more citations are generally closer together, but the layouts differ due to random variation in the algorithm.
 We identify the candidate layout with the least overall difference from all the others.
 Finally, we extract coordinates for each individual cluster from the layout.

-To identify cluster subjects, we take each general and specific subject assigned to at least one article in the cluster, then calculate a cluster-level relevance score, defined as (the sum of its scores for each article in the cluster) divided by (the number of articles in the cluster).
-We then select the three top-scoring general subjects and six top-scoring specific subjects as the overall subjects for that cluster.
+To identify a cluster's research fields and subfields, we take each research field and research subfield assigned to at least one article in the cluster, then calculate a cluster-level relevance score, defined as (the sum of its relevance scores for each article in the cluster) divided by (the number of articles in the cluster).
+We then select the three top-scoring fields and three top-scoring subfields as the overall research fields and subfields for that cluster.
 In each of these steps, we use articles from the past 10 years only.

 Key concepts